In Exercises 33–40, use the Intermediate Value Theorem to show th... | Channels for Pearson+

 Textbook QuestionTextbook Question

-In Exercises 33–40, use the Intermediate Value Theorem to show that each polynomial has a real zero between the given integers.f(x)=2x^4−4x^2+1; between -1 and 0
+In Exercises 33–40, use the Intermediate Value Theorem to show that each polynomial has a real zero between the given integers. f(x)=3x^3−10x+9; between -3 and -2

 Verified Solution